Menstrual Period Calculator And Calendar

 Menstruation typically occurs in 28-day cycles, and most women get their period every 28 days.
 In some cases, it ranges between 21 days to 40 days and differs from woman to woman.

-The menstruation calculator determines when your next period is due based on a 28-day menstrual cycle.
+A menstruation or period calculator determines when your next period is due based on a 28-day menstrual cycle.
 All you need to do is enter the date when your last menstrual bleeding began, and the calculator will tell you when to expect your next period.

 How Do I Calculate When My Next Period Will Be?